‘Those March winds shall blow, and we shall have snow and what will the Robin do then, poor thing?

 March is a month of ‘wait and see’ as we anticipate walking around our gardens.
-This morning I walked outside, into a westerly breeze and a pleasantly warm sun.
+This morning I walked outside, into a westerly breeze and a gentle sun.
 I took a deep breath and as I did, I caught the rich fragrance of the soil beginning to awaken.

-All of us are itching to get into the garden and I believe that foray will be earlier than last year due to the fact that frost did not penetrate deep into the ground this past winter.
+All of us are itching to get into the garden and I believe that foray will be earlier than last year since frost did not penetrate deep into the ground.

-The sodden soil will dry out in the next few weeks but I urge you to tread gently as you tend the soil, our precious commodity of Mother Nature.
+The sodden soil will dry out in the next few weeks, but I urge you to tread gently as you tend the soil, which is our precious commodity of Mother Nature.
 In that regard I am asking that you do not till the soil as tilling damages soil structure and can break friable root systems.

-I am asking you to be patient right now especially in the aftermath of so many long months of the pandemic.
-I know you are chafing at the bit to get your hands into the soil, however, in the meantime, I suggest you continue planning for the upcoming season.
-Planning means organizing, which prevents gardening mistakes that can occur if you do not plan.
+I am asking you to be patient right now.
+I know you are chafing at the bit to get your hands into the soil, however, I suggest you continue planning for the upcoming season.
+Planning means organizing, which prevents gardening mistakes.

-When you go outdoors, I suggest you check the trees in your garden to decide what might need pruning, which limbs need to be removed or the canopy lifted to allow more sunshine into the garden.
-It is less expensive and takes less time for arborists to do the tree work before the foliage appears when the branches and the overall shape of the trees can be seen more clearly.
+When you go outdoors, check the trees in your garden to decide what might need pruning, which limbs need to be removed or the canopy lifted to allow more sunshine into that area of the garden.
+Now is the time to call in an arborist, as tree branches without foliage takes less time for arborists to do the tree work and the work is therefore less expensive.

 Perhaps you would like a tree removed to transform a shade area to a sunny spot which allows for a larger choice of plants available to you.

-There is an art to tree work knowing how, when and why to cut.
-Work on the trees should to be carried out by a professional so that at the completion of the work, the effect is both practical and aesthetically pleasing.
+There is an art to tree work … knowing how, when and why to cut.
+Work on the trees should be carried out by a professional so that at the completion of the work, the effect is both practical and aesthetically pleasing.
 An experienced arborist will also take into consideration the health of the trees.
-Having the work done by an arborist also avoids injury to yourself from falling from ladders or perhaps tree branches or trees falling on you.
+Having the work done by an arborist avoids injury: falls from ladders or perhaps tree branches or trees falling on you.